Giji’s practice focuses on the development and finance of domestic and international energy projects.

 Giji represents both sellers and purchasers in a variety of energy-based acquisitions and developments, whether through the purchase and sale of assets or membership interests.
 He regularly represents clients in conventional and renewable energy electricity transactions as well as midstream natural gas transactions.
 Recent highlights include the following:

 Power Purchase Agreements and Hedge Transactions

-Giji has represented owners and construction contractors in engineering, procurement and construction (EPC) contracts, balance of plant (BOP) contracts, equipment supply agreements, front end engineering and design agreements.
-His construction contacts experience includes wind power facilities, solar power facilities, petrochemical facilities, pipelines and carbon capture and sequestration facilities.
-Recent highlights include the following.
+Giji has represented owners and construction contractors in EPC contracts, balance of plant (BOP) contracts, equipment supply agreements, front end engineering and design agreements.
+His construction contracts experience includes wind power facilities, solar power facilities, petrochemical facilities, pipelines and carbon capture and sequestration facilities.
+Recent highlights include the following: